Led Zeppelin dodges reunion issue at film promotion

 “Five years is like five minutes in Zeppelin time,” he said.

-* Celebration Day will be shown at select movie theatres on October 17 and is available in video and audio format on November 19.
+* Celebration Day will be shown at select movie theatres on Oct.
+17 and is available in video and audio format on Nov.
+19. (Reporting by Mike Collett-White, editing by Paul Casciato)